 17. Zoe Strauss

-Strauss is an American street photographer who joined the photographic group Magnum.
+Zoe Strauss (born April 1, 1970) is an American street photographer who joined the photographic group Magnum.
 Her images around Philadelphia depict the struggles of daily life.

 Zoe Strauss: Ten Years is her most notable exhibition.
 She describes it as “a narrative about the beauty and difficulty of everyday life.”

-The series of 54 images shows her documentary and street photography of her travels.
+The series of 54 images show her documentary and street photography of her travels.

-Her work looks at themes of odyssey, journey and homecoming.
+Her work looks at themes of an odyssey, journey and homecoming.

 18. Martine Franck

-After returning from her travels in the far-east, she assisted photographers at Time-Life.
+After coming back from her travels in the far-east, she assisted photographers at Time-Life.
 She also freelanced for Vogue and Life among other magazines.